-The Municipality of North Perth adds chlorination to the well water to disinfect it.
+The Municipality of North Perth uses chlorination to treat the water.
 Operators must adhere to strict requirements for the treatment, testing and distribution of drinking water as specified in the Safe Drinking Water Act.

 Source protection plans may require action from you if you are located in a wellhead protection area (zone A, B, or C).